la2050/archive/_projects/2015/hoops-center-for-the-youth.md

   obtaining a college athletic scholarship.
 project_image: 'https://img.youtube.com/vi/IscZOss0am8/maxresdefault.jpg'
 project_video: 'https://www.youtube.com/embed/IscZOss0am8'
-'In one to three sentences, please describe your proposal.': >- By keeping the youth focused and occupied on sports, mainly basketball and education, will lead to less crime, less obesity, less high school drop outs, and pregnancy rates.
-With Dream Big Hoops Center the youth can come get homework done first, then begin basketball training.
-We want our youth to get better and improve so that they can further their career and education by obtaining a college athletic scholarship.
 Where will you be working?:
   - San Fernando Valley
   - County of Los Angeles